code-review-checklists/java-concurrency/README.md

 https://wiki.sei.cmu.edu/confluence/display/java/VNA00-J.+Ensure+visibility+when+accessing+shared+primitive+variables)
 for more details and examples.

-Even if the respective field if `volatile`, busy waiting for a condition in a loop can be abused easily and therefore should be justified in a comment: see [NB.4](#justify-busy-wait).
+Even if the respective field is `volatile`, busy waiting for a condition in a loop can be abused easily and therefore should be justified in a comment: see [NB.4](#justify-busy-wait).

 [Dc.10](#plain-field) also demands adding explaining comments to mutable fields which are neither